ashutoshmjain/gita/src/prologue.md

 > **Let Ganesa be thought of, O Muni, for the purpose of writing the poem.**

-Having approached by `Dwaipayana`,`Ganesa`- the embodiment of ‘intelligence’, said he wanted to help, but I would stop writing if there was a pause, even for a moment.`Ganesa`probably deemed there was no time to waste, given the immensity of the transcription.`Dwaipayana`agreed, but he (tactfully) added, `Ganesa` must scribe a verse only after full appreciation of the meaning ! [^humanMind]
+Having approached by `Dwaipayana`,`Ganesa`- the embodiment of ‘intelligence’, said he wanted to help, but he would stop writing if there was a pause, even for a moment.`Ganesa`probably deemed there was no time to waste, given the immensity of the transcription.`Dwaipayana`agreed, but he (tactfully) added, `Ganesa` must scribe a verse only after full appreciation of the meaning ! [^humanMind]

 >"Ganesa, upon hearing this address, thus answered,
 >